Why does Moshe's name not appear in the entire Parshah, as it does in every other Parshah in the Torah from the time that he was born?

 Why did Hashem say "Tetzaveh" in the future"

-Rashi (in Vayikra 24:2): Because the Mitzvah of kindling the Menorah is contained in the opening Pesukim in Emor.
-The Pasuk here is merely presenting details concerning the Menorah that was discussed in Terumah.
+Rashi (in Emor): The Mitzvah of kindling the Menorah is primarily taught in Emor, 24:2.
+The Pasuk here is merely explaining the purpose of the Menorah.

-Seforno: (In a similar comment on the Lashon "Veyikchu Eilecha" [in the future]): Hashem is instructing Moshe here that, when the oil that they donated in Terumah runs out, they should donate fresh oil to continue with the Mitzvah.
+Rashbam and Seforno (in a commenting similarly on the expression "Veyikchu Eilecha" [in the future]): Hashem is instructing Moshe here that, when the oil that they donated in Terumah runs out, they should donate fresh oil to continue with the Mitzvah.
 1

-And why did He use the expression "ve'Atah Tetzaveh" instead of "ve'Asisa" that He used constantly in Terumah?
+Why did Hashem use the expression "ve'Atah Tetzaveh" instead of "ve'Asisa" like He constantly did in Terumah?

 Ramban #2 and Seforno: Because, whereas "ve'Asisa" implies via somebody else, Hashem said "ve'Atah here, because he wanted Moshe to personally issue Yisrael with the instruction on manufacturing the oil, 3 bearing in mind that the actual production of the Begadim was performed by Betzalel.
 4

-Perhaps it is because Moshe's name is not mentioned in the Parshah 5 that the Torah stresses a number of times "ve'Atah", to emphasize that ultimately, everything that took place in the Mishkan was under his authority.
+Perhaps it is because Moshe's name is not mentioned in the Parshah 5 that the Torah stresses a number of times "ve'Atah", to emphasize that ultimately, everything that took place in the Mishkan was under his auspices.
+(EC)

 In fact, the Ramban adds, it was the princes who brought it.